 Solved!
-What to Do When the Dishwasher Stops Draining
+What to Do When the Dishwasher Isn’t Draining

-Q: I opened the dishwasher door to find the bottom of the unit filled with dingy water!
-My first thought was that the cycle didn’t complete so I ran the dishwasher again—but that didn’t do the trick.
+Q: I just opened the dishwasher door to find the bottom of the unit filled with dingy water.
+My first thought was that the cycle didn’t finish so I ran the dishwasher again, but that didn’t help.
 Why is my dishwasher not draining?
-Any ideas for a do-it-yourself fix, or must I call a plumber?
+Is this a do-it-yourself fix, or must I call a plumber?

 Run your garbage disposal.

 The drain hose from your dishwasher empties into the garbage disposal drain.
-If the disposal unit contains unground food, or if food sludge settles in the drainpipe below the disposal, it can prevent the dishwasher from draining properly.
-Sometimes, just running the disposal is all it takes to get the dishwasher draining again.
+If the disposal unit contains unground food or food sludge settles in the drainpipe below the disposal, it can prevent even the best dishwasher from draining properly.
+Sometimes, running the disposal is all it takes to get the dishwasher draining again.

 In fact, get in the habit of leaving the water on and letting your garbage disposal run an additional 15 seconds after the food is gone.
 This clears all remaining food that might otherwise remain in the P-trap drain beneath the disposal.